Zibilyonik/compsci_2025-2027/01.Introductions/Intro.md

 ## What To Expect

 We'll be starting from the scratch and gradually build up to more complex topics as the year progresses.
 There will be a few computer games that I'll recommend for you to play to improve your computational thinking, problem solving, and programming skills.
-I'll also try to get you free Steam keys for some of these games, but can't promise anything since it'll be based on the cooperation of the game developers.
+I'll also try to get you free Steam keys for some of these games, but can't promise anything since it'll be based on the cooperation of the game developers.`x

 **A starter list of games:**